yockoman/firewall-app/README.md

 make an API call from the manually added IP address that I control.

 Here are some screen shots from the Linux environment.
-Search in linux log file
+Search in linux log file. -- /var/log/iptables.log
 ![alt text](image-7.png)

-Inserted rules in the iptables
+Inserted rules in the iptables.
 ![alt text](image-8.png)